 The best, safest way to increase your iodine intake is by taking an iodine supplement, preferably an unbound, ionic form that is highly bioavailable, such as nascent iodine.

-Concerning iodine supplements, our favorite product is Liquid Iodine Drops by Future Kind, as it is: 1) Certified organic 2) Alcohol-free 3) Created from ancient salt deposits located more than 7,000 feet below the earth’s surface.
+Concerning iodine supplements, our favorite product is Iodine by Future Kind, as it is: 1) Certified organic 2) Alcohol-free 3) Derived from ancient salt deposits located more than 7,000 feet below the earth’s surface.

 Vitamin D regulates calcium, phosphorus, and bone homeostasis.